gunnarstevens/xmlReceipt/README.md

 # Seller information
 The seller node holds all information about the seller where the goods are brought.
 The main entry is the sellername, which is present the common human-readable name of the seller like LIDL, ALDI, REWE.
-The seller also could provide an seller identifier such as the DUNS (e.g. 331411710 for the Lidl in Lampertswalde, Germany) In addition he could also provide seller url, which costumer value services could use to request additional information (like logo, ratings, etc.) and show it the costumer in an appropriate way
+The seller also could provide an seller identifier and could also provide seller url, which costumer value services could use to request additional information (like logo, ratings, etc.) and show it the costumer in an appropriate way

 | Item       | Type      | Description                                                                                    |
 | -----------|-----------|------------------------------------------------------------------------------------------------|